-British MPs concerned about parliamentary boozingMay 17th, 2013 in Health /
+British MPs concerned about parliamentary boozingMay 17, 2013 in Medicine & Health / Health

 One quarter of British lawmakers believe there is an "unhealthy" drinking culture in the Houses of Parliament, according to a survey published on Friday.

 Some 26 percent acknowledged concerns, rising to 36 percent among female MPs, according to the ComRes survey of 150 lawmakers.

 Eric Appleby, chief executive of the charity Alcohol Concern which commissioned the survey, said the parliamentary authorities should act on the findings.